 Over the weekend, I bought some frozen Main lobster tails at ALDI.
-They are a special item that was available at ALDI over the holidays.
+They were a special holiday item and the price wasn’t bad.

 Main lobster is readily available off the shores of Connecticut, so this is the first time I’ve bought frozen tails.
 Usually, I buy live lobsters which are always discounted in the summer.
 But dislike cooking them live, so I sometimes order them to be freshly cooked at the grocery store.

-When prices are good, I’ll cook up a bunch and save the meat for salads or dipping in butter later.
-And it’s not that difficult to make a lobster soup which is another way to enjoy this tasty seafood.
+Lobster meat is excellent for salads or dipping in butter later.
+And it’s simple to make a homemade lobster bisque which is one of our favorite ways enjoy this tasty seafood.